waigani/GoOracle/README.md

 GoOracle is released under the MIT license.
 See [LICENSE.md](LICENSE.md)

 GoOracle is the copyrighted work of *The GoOracle Authors* i.e me ([https://github.com/waigani/GoOracle](oracle)) and *all* contributors.
-If you submit a change, be it documentation or code, so long as it's committed to GoSublime's history I consider you a contributor.
-See [AUTHORS.md](AUTHORS.md) for a list of all the GoSublime authors/contributors.
+If you submit a change, be it documentation or code, so long as it's committed to GoOracle's history I consider you a contributor.
+See [AUTHORS.md](AUTHORS.md) for a list of all the GoOracle authors/contributors.